Rome80/Powershell/UnderTheWire/century.md

 ### Resolution

-To get the number of words within the file "countmywords" we used again the instruction delimiter to show a word per line and the we count the number of lines that existed in the file. <br>
+To get the number of words within the file "countmywords" we used again the instruction **Delimiter** to show a word per line and the we count the number of lines that existed in the file. <br>

 ![image](https://user-images.githubusercontent.com/25660910/118511339-b8fc0b80-b729-11eb-82eb-435266ff1fa3.png)